microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### Amazon Machine Images (AMI)

-Are a custimization of EC2 instances.
+Are a customization of EC2 instances.

 ### Storage Gateway